-You are going to love these freezer hacks as they will not only save money but make your life easier as well.
-From freezing grapes as a healthy snack to freezing onions, berries and cheese – you’ll never look back once you tried them!
+You are going to love these freezer tips as they will not only save money but make your life easier as well.
+From freezing grapes as a healthy snack to freezing cheese – you’ll never look back once you tried them!

 #2 Freezing berries to save time

 How do you preserve fresh fruit and berries?
 In Germany, this is traditionally done as jams, jellies, and marmalades.
 Or compotes.

 But I’m not the biggest fan of cooked fruit so I prefer the second form of preservation – freezing.
 And it’s less effort, too!

 - Place them in a single layer on a rimmed baking sheet that fits into your freezer.